rafarlho/LogisticsManagementApp/README.md

 <!-- Requests -->
 ### Requests

-The requests represent an order emmited or handle by a worker with a list of goods and a timstamp of the last update on that request.
+The requests represent an order emitted or handle by a worker with a list of goods and a timestamp of the last update on that request.

 <!-- Requests -->
 ### Class diagram

-Below is the class diagram for all the models and how they interact with eachother.
+Below is the class diagram for all the models and how they interact with each other.
 ![alt text](miscelaneous/class-diagram.png)